edbzn/blog/content/blog/managing-subscriptions-in-angular/index.md

 To illustrate the subject I use a `BookService` which expose a long-lived Observable `availableBooks$`.

-In the first example there is no un-subscription resulting in a memory leak.
+In this first example the Subscription is not cleared, resulting in a memory leak.

 ```ts
 @Component({